hashicorp/design-system/website/docs/components/form/toggle/partials/code/how-to-use.md

 #### Checked

-You can set the toggle to "checked" by passing to it the standard HTML `checked` attribute:
+You can set the toggle to “checked” by passing to it the standard HTML `checked` attribute:

 ```handlebars
 <Hds::Form::Toggle::Field @value="enable" checked as |F|>